 The saving of Dance Cottage was probably RHS’ first major project.
 In those days, the building also included a built-on annexe housing the laundry and bathroom.

-In July 1994, the president of RHS at the time, Ken Norman, contacted Lottery West to see what could be done about saving the building.
-Steps were outlined and a conservation plan (funded by a Heritage Grant, February 1995) was commissioned from Considing & Griffiths.
-Armed with the plan and its recommendations, Lottery West were again approached for funding.
+In July 1994, the president of RHS at the time, Ken Norman, contacted Lotterywest to see what could be done about saving the building.
+Steps were outlined and a conservation plan (funded by a Heritage Grant, February 1995) was commissioned from Considine & Griffiths.
+Armed with the plan and its recommendations, Lotterywest were again approached for funding.
 The application was successful, and in December 1995 a grant of $33,496 was allocated.
-Refurbishment of Dance Cottage began!
+Refurbishment of Dance Cottage was on the way!

 Restoration work, undertaken by Fixall Home Renovations from Esperance, WA, began in 1997 and included a new roof, re-stumping and replacement of termite riddled floor boards as well as painting.
-The laundre/bathroom annexe were not replaced as not deemed essential to the integrity of the building, having been rated as Priority 3 by the Conservators, and not part of the original cottage.
-The old stove, standing outside on the south of the building is a reminder of what once was.
+The laundry/bathroom annexe were not replaced as not deemed essential to the integrity of the building, having been rated as Priority 3 by the Conservators, and not part of the original cottage.
+The spot where the old stove used to stand, outside on the south of the building is a reminder of what once was.